muke5hy/oldBlog/content/article/2015-12-30-deleting-git-branch-from-local-and-origin.md

 Tags: git
 Status:
 Summary:
-	Deleting branches from local origin.
+	Deleting branches from local and remote.

 ## How to delete git branch from local and remote